 CREDITS

-1. Comp lete the foll owing courses (11 credits):
+1. Com olete the fo llowing courses (11 credits):

-MUS MUS esearch Methods and Materials in Music 3 2
+MUS esearch Methods and Materials in Music 3

-MUS 841 Se eminar in Advanced Collaborative Piano Techniques .
-4
+MUS hamber Music Literature with Piano 2

-MUS 842 Vo ocal Coaching Techniques 2
+MUS ocal Coaching Techniques 2

+MUS pecial Topics (Doctoral Seminar in Advanced -

+Collaborative Piano Techniques) 4

-2. Comp t 6 credits of 800- or 900-level courses in musicology
+2. Comr olete at leas st 6 credits of 800- or 900-level courses in musicology

-and th hree course s in music theory, as specified by the student's guid-
+es in music theory, as specified by the student's guid-

-committee.
-3
+ance committee.

-3. Demo onstrate pro ficiency in two languages by completing two of the fol-
+3. ficiency in two languages by completing two of the fol-

-g options: , , , , , , , , , , , , , , , , , , ,
+٥. g options: billioneries in two languages by completing two or the lor-

+a FRN 101 Elementary French I 1

 a.
-FRN 101 Elementary French I 4

 MUS 249 French Diction for Singers 1

 b.
-GRM 101 Elementary German I 4
+GRM 101 Elementary German I 3

-MUS 248 German Diction for Singers 1
+D. MUS 248 German Diction for Singers 1

 C. ITL 101 Elementary Italian I 4

-MUS 144 Italian Diction for Singers 1
+0. MUS 144 Italian Diction for Singers 1

+ompleted at another university or passing the appropri-

+departmental placement examination may be used to

-Courses co empleted at another university may be used to satisfy
+alc Mou acpartmental placement examination may be used to